New LP-based Upper Bounds in the Rate-vs.-Distance Problem for Linear Codes: Introduction

-A concurrent work \cite{coregliano2021complete} employs closely related ideas to produce a family of linear programs, which upper bound the size of linear codes.
-Remarkably, they prove that the value of their program converges to the tight bound as the control parameter grows.
-For a numerical comparison between our LP and that of \cite{coregliano2021complete}, see figure \ref{fig:results_diff_plot} and appendix \ref{section:numerical_results}.
-These improved bounds stem from several new conceptual ideas that we introduce here, as explained below.
+A concurrent work by Coregliano, Jeronimo and Jones \cite{coregliano2021complete} employs closely related ideas to produce a family of linear programs, which upper bound the size of linear codes.
+In comparison, our LP is stricter due to several conceptual new ideas that we introduce here.
+Numerical comparisons between our LP and that of \cite{coregliano2021complete} appear in Figure \ref{fig:results_diff_plot} and Appendix \ref{section:numerical_results}.
+We indicate the differences throughout the text where appropriate, in particular in Sections \ref{subsec:C2} and \ref{subsec:objective_function}.

+In \cite{coregliano2021complete}, they suggest two semi-definite programs (SDPs) which are equivalent to the LP family.
+One SDP is then used to prove that their program converges to the true bound as the control parameter grows.
+Here we suggest an alternative proof, which bypasses the use of SDPs.

+It was Schrijver \cite{schrijver2005new} who suggested to find an SDP that strengthens Delsarte's LP.
+His SDP improved the best upper bound for general codes in several finite instances, but there is still no known method to improve the asymptotic bounds using this SDP.
+Our LP yields tighter bounds than those of \cite{schrijver2005new}, see Appendix \ref{section:numerical_results}.